svdoever/trainercoach-samples/Yoga90.md

 - Put more body weight in the left heel
 - If your foot is coming out, sit down more
 - If you’re losing the balance, upper body back more
-- Suck your stomach in.
-Sit down more
+- Suck your stomach in
+- Sit down more
 - Pull your elbows down more
 - Upper body back more at the end
-- Inhale breathing, come up
-- Other side
 - **-- ADDITIONAL INSTRUCTIONS --**
 - If you are unable to bring your palms together, interlace your fingers, or hold on to your wrists
 - If your shoulders are still really tight, hold on to your shoulders
 - Try to get your wrists straight
 - All toes are visible in the mirror
 - The lower you get your hips, the more you can twist your legs, the more compression you create in your joints, the more benefits you get out of the pose
 - Open up 14 of the largest joints in the body.
-Scapulae, shoulders, elbows, wrists, hips, knees and - ankles
+Scapulae, shoulders, elbows, wrists, hips, knees and ankles
 - This posture is very good for the endocrine system

 ## STANDING **HEAD TO KNEE** POSE – DANDAYAMANA - JANUSIRASANA